thelfer/tfel/docs/web/Sachs.md

 \newcommand{\mts}[1]{\left.#1\right|_{t+\theta\,\Delta\,t}}
 \newcommand{\ets}[1]{\left.#1\right|_{t+\Delta\,t}}

-# Le schéma d'homogénéisation de Sachs
+# Sachs homogenization scheme

-Le schéma de Sachs/Reuss fait l'hypothèse d'une contrainte uniforme $\tenseur \Sigma$ dans toutes les phases:
+Sachs/Reuss scheme makes the hypothesis of a uniform stress $\tenseur \Sigma$ in the heterogeneous material:
   \begin{aligned}
     \tsigma^i &= \tenseur \Sigma \\
   \end{aligned}
-où $\tsigma^i$ est la contrainte dans la phase $i$.
+where $\tsigma^i$ stress field in phase $i$.
-La déformation effective $\tenseur E$ est définie comme la moyenne des déformations dans le volume élémentaire représentatif (VER) :
+The macroscopic strain $\tenseur E$ is defined as the average of strain field: dans le volume élémentaire représentatif (VER) :
   \begin{aligned}
     \tenseur E &= \sum_{i=1}^{N}f_i\,\tenseur \varepsilon^i \\
   \end{aligned}
-où $N$ est le nombre de phases, $f_i$ est la fraction volumique de la phase $i$ et $\tenseur \varepsilon^i$ est la déformation dans la phase $i$ (donnée par une loi de comportement non-linéaire).
+where $N$ is the number of phases, $f_i$ is the volume fraction of phase $i$ and $\tenseur \varepsilon^i$ is the strain field in phase $i$ (given by the behaviour law).
-Par ailleurs, l'opérateur tangent macroscopique est égal à:
+We can show that the macroscopic tangent operator is given by
   \begin{aligned}
     \dfrac{\D \tenseur \Sigma}{\D \tenseur E}   &= \left(\deriv{\tenseur E}{\tenseur \Sigma}\right)^{-1}=\left(\sum_{i=1}^{N}f_i\,\deriv{\tepsilon^i}{\tenseur \Sigma}\right)^{-1}=\left(\sum_{i=1}^{N}f_i\,\left(\deriv{\tsigma^i}{\tepsilon^i}\right)^{-1}\right)^{-1}\\
   \end{aligned}

-# Résolution du système non linéaire
+# Resolution of the non-linear system

-On discrétise l'intervalle de temps considéré et on cherche à un instant donné les incréments des variables.
+The time interval is discretized and the unknowns are the increments of the variables.
-Le problème à résoudre est le suivant :
+The problem to solve is the following:

 $\left\{
 \begin{aligned}